geniusyield/smart-order-router/README.md

 over the multi-asset order book to obtain a list of matches.
 The matches are then translated into transactions that will be signed and submitted by the bot.

+Due to the open and decentralized design of the protocol, anybody can run a Smart Order Router instance and collect a share of the fees, thus running a Smart Order Router instance is not only contributiung to the further decentralization of the protocol, but it is also incentivized financially.

 ## Crash Course: GeniusYield DEX Orders and the Smart Order Routers

 Let's start with a concrete and short overview of the GY DEX Orders, to provide some context,